 Whilst communication throughout the process is poor, women we support tell us in particular that they do not feel listened to or considered by the CPS, resulting in them feeling that they are left without proper communication on their case.
 In some instances, if court has been adjourned or the date has been changed, this has not been communicated to the victim/survivor.
 Women tell us that the language used can make it feel inaccessible and hard to navigate.
-They often don't feel represented by those in court, including prosecutors and feel their experiences are not understood.
+They often don't feel represented by those in court, including prosecutors and feel that they are unable to understand their experiences.